There are eight casinos in the Phoenix area, including two in Scottsdale.

 One of two casinos located in Scottsdale, Casino Arizona is located 14 miles east of downtown Phoenix and is the closest casino.

 It’s owned by the same tribe that owns its larger, fancier sister resort: Talking Stick a few miles north.

 Located just off of Highway 101, or Loop 101, Casino Arizona has over 900 slot machines, and over 50 table games, including blackjack of course, but also Let It Ride, 3 Card Poker, Pai Gow Poker and War.

 (Each pin represents one of the 8 Phoenix-area casinos)

 There aren’t table game favorites like craps and roulette, however there are the electronic roulette games and the “Shoot to Win” electronic craps game.

 Casino Arizona has a popular 1,000 seat bingo hall and offers Keno as well.

-The resort has five restaurants ranging from a buffet to a steakhouse to your standard casino coffee-shop type of restaurant.
+The resort has five restaurants ranging from the Eagles Buffet to the Cholla Steakhouse & Lounge, to your standard casino coffee-shop type of restaurant.

 Scottsdale, AZ.
 85256